camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03d-scripting.html.md

 ### Use Scripts as inputOutput Parameters

-With the camunda `inputOutput` extension element you can map an `inputParameter` or `outputParameter` with a script.
+With the Camunda `inputOutput` extension element you can map an `inputParameter` or `outputParameter` with a script.
 The following example process uses the Groovy script from the previous example to assign the Groovy variable `sum` to the process variable `x` for a Java delegate.